 Flea, tick and heartworm prevention

 This is a detailed list of everything one could need to groom a dog.
-Even if you decide to have a groomer take care of everything, there are still a few things you’re going to need and this will, help you decide what that will be.
+Even if you decide to have a groomer take care of everything, there are still a few things that will be handy to have at home.

 Perfect for cleaning muddy paws, keep them by the front and back doors, in the car, your purse…

-You can never have enough towels on hand when you have a dog, I always keep one near the door on a rainy day.
+You can never have enough towels on hand when you have a dog.
+Have a couple in the car, and near the door on a rainy day.

 Hard bristles or soft, wide tooth or not, a daily brush keeps your dog’s coat clean and untangled, feels good (for your dog!) and is a wonderful bonding opportunity.